Compliant with the EU General Data Protection Regulation 2016/679.

 The denial can be registered by emailing the customer service at firstname.lastname@example.org or notifying the register controller.

 The processing of personal information is based on consent, and the data subject may at any time cancel their consent.
+The information will not be used for automated decision-making or profiling.

 5. Information content of the register